andem20/fluxcraft/README.md

 **Week 35-36**

+- [ ] Use dataframe in http requests
 - [ ] Save and load pipelines
 - [x] Setup simple data pipeline
 - [x] Show errors in ui